Multiplicity of positive solutions for mixed local-nonlocal singular critical problems: Introduction

+We notice that a careful inspection of Lemma \ref{lem:CrucialLemma} shows that a better result can be obtained at the price of quite big restrictions, namely \begin{corollary} Let $n=3$ and $s\in \left(0,\tfrac{1}{2}\right)$.
+Then, for every $\e \in (0,1]$ problem \eqref{eq:Problem}$_{\lambda}$ admits at least two positive weak solutions for every $\lambda \in (0,\Lambda)$. \end{corollary}

-The paper is organized as follows: in Section \ref{sec.Prel} we collect all the relevant notation, definitions and preliminary results; in Section \ref{sec:weakharnack} we prove a weak Harnak-type inequality for weak supersolutions of $\mathcal{L} + a$ which we believe being of independent interest and finally, in Section \ref{sec:proofThm} we prove Theorem \ref{thm:main} following the scheme previously described.
+The paper is organized as follows: in Section \ref{sec.Prel} we collect all the relevant notation, definitions and preliminary results; in Section \ref{sec:weakharnack} we prove a weak Harnak-type inequality for weak supersolutions of $\mathcal{L}_{\e} + a$ which we believe being of independent interest.
+In Section \ref{sec:proofThm} we prove Theorem \ref{thm:main} following the scheme previously described and finally in Section \ref{sec:proofThm2} we prove Theorem \ref{thm:main2}.